 The Film: “This is the most ridiculous movie I’ve ever seen,” I said as I watched her leap down the side of the mountain.
 It didn’t take long to see how wrong I was, especially when I got to the moment where Mandy Patinken stood there and said “My name is Inigo Montoya.
 You killed my father.
 Prepare to die.”
 (I have a shirt with a name-tag that says exactly that.
 I get the best reactions when I wear it to work.)

 Of course, walking into a film in the middle is never a good idea, but with this film it was a particularly bad idea.
-I had no idea that him yelling “As I wish” would let her know who he was.
+I had no idea that him yelling “As you wish” would let her know who he was.
 It was only later, when I got a chance to watch the film from the beginning where it all made sense, where I understood who everyone was and where, when I got to the last line of the film, I realized how wonderfully powerful it was, one of the great last lines in all of film history.

 It is my favorite film.
 It is one of four films about which I can say this, four films I have seen oh so many times (the other three are Star Wars, Raiders of the Lost Ark and Return of the King).
 In all four cases, I have pretty much every line memorized.
 But what is so extraordinary is that everyone has this movie memorized.